and Cremerie de Paris / Villeroy Bourbon |

 and Natalia Brodskaya (Hermitage Museum)

-Help came from a 3x great-uncle
+Help came from uncle Eugene

-never met in person
+the 3x great-uncle never met in person

 as the magic around him